-To obtain a limited divorce, you must first prove at least one of four grounds.
+To obtain a limited divorce in Maryland, you must prove at least one of four grounds.
 These grounds include the following:

-- Separation of the parties, no longer living in the same residence (or under the same roof overnight) and no longer having sexual relations for a period of less than 12-months
+- Separation of the parties - parties are no longer living in the same residence (or under the same roof overnight) and no longer having sexual relations;

-- Excessively vicious conduct of a party or a minor child of the party
+- Excessively vicious conduct of a party or a minor child of the party; or

 There is no certain amount of time needed to prove desertion in a limited divorce.
 Any reasonable time period will justify the action.

 Also, a spouse may obtain a limited divorce where one spouse engages in cruelty of treatment or excessively vicious conduct toward the other spouse or a minor child of the party who is filing for a limited divorce.
-A victimized spouse who leaves the marital home because of abuse also has a legal action for a limited divorce on the grounds of constructive desertion, as well as a justifiable defense to an abusing spouse’s claim of desertion.
+A victimized spouse who leaves the marital home because of abuse may have a legal action for a limited divorce on the grounds of constructive desertion as well as a justifiable defense to an abusing spouse’s claim of desertion.